nick42d/youtui/README.md

 |UploadSong|[x]||
 |DeleteUploadEntity|[x]||

-\* GetWatchPlaylist is partially implemented only
-- only returns playlist and lyrics ids

 \* GetArtist is partially implemented only
 - only returns albums and songs

 \* Only the tracking url from GetSong is implemented - as GetSongTrackingUrl.
 Any additional features for GetSong are not currently planned - recommend taking a look at `rusty_ytdl` library for these features.

-\* Note, significantly dynamic pages, such as Get Home are not currently planned.
+\* Note, significantly dynamic pages, such as GetHome and GetSongRelated are not currently planned.

 \* GetEpisodesPlaylist is not implemented - it seems the only use case is to get the New Episodes playlist, which has been implemented instead as GetNewEpisodes.